 Australian summers can be tough for people and animals...

 And while many of us can endure the hottest days with the help of air conditioning and plenty of fluids to keep us hydrated, our wildlife friends can suffer terribly during extreme heat, and even die.
-Doing these 5 simple things might make the difference between life and death for wildlife when your area is enveloped by scorching temperatures:
+Here are 6 ways you can help make the difference between life and death for wildlife during increasingly hot and dry Aussie summers:

 Not only will this help your animal companions escape the heat, but it will enable thirsty wildlife to access water in your backyard safely.

 It may feel counter-intuitive to prevent wildlife from cooling down in your pool on a hot day.
 But heat-stressed animals looking to cool down are at risk of drowning in pools so taking away that access can actually save lives (it's also not ideal for animals to be drinking pool water as they can get sick).
 Ensure animals have access to safe and fresh water sources in your back yard instead.